-Shareholders' equity attributable to AGL as of December 31, 2023 increased compared with December 31, 2022, due to net income and unrealized gains on investments, which was partially offset by dividends and share repurchases.
-Adjusted operating shareholders' equity and adjusted book value increased primarily due to the gain on the Sound Point Transaction and AHP Transaction of \$160 million after-tax and the benefit due attributable to Bermuda tax law change of \$189 million, offset in part by dividends and share repurchases of \$267 million, and in the case of adjusted book value, the increase was also primarily due to GWP of \$357 million, partially offset by economic loss development of \$164 million.
+Shareholders' equity attributable to AGL as of December 31, 2024 decreased compared with December 31, 2023, due to share repurchases of \$508 million and dividends of \$68 million, offset in part by net income.
+Adjusted operating shareholders' equity and adjusted book value also decreased primarily due to share repurchases and dividends, partially offset by adjusted operating income of \$389 million, and in the case of adjusted book value, the increase was also due to GWP of \$440 million.
 See "- Non-GAAP Financial Measures" below for the reconciliation of shareholders' equity attributable to AGL to adjusted operating shareholders' equity and adjusted book value.

-On a per share basis, shareholders' equity attributable to AGL, adjusted operating shareholders' equity, and adjusted book value increased as of December 31, 2023 compared with December 31, 2022, due in part to the accretive effect of the share repurchase program.
+On a per share basis, shareholders' equity attributable to AGL, adjusted operating shareholders' equity and adjusted book value increased as of December 31, 2024 compared with December 31, 2023, due in part to the accretive effect of the share repurchase program.
 See "- Non-GAAP Financial Measures" for the reconciliation of shareholders' equity attributable to AGL to adjusted operating shareholders' equity and adjusted book value.